 Help Give Back to Veterans

+This man is one of the people I have helped.
+He is a senior citizen who served in Vietnam.
 Veterans like him often need everything from food and clothing to bus passes.
-Tyler also delivers items to elderly veterans in their homes, and he helps with a variety of personal emergencies.
+We also deliver items to elderly veterans in their homes and help with a variety of personal emergencies.
 The veterans appreciate gift cards, food, clothing, toiletries, and even essentials like socks and underwear.

 This holiday season, I’m teaming up with a new shelter called Baltimore Station.
 I want to thank all 90 veterans that live in this shelter for their service and give them a Christmas they’ll never forget.
 I’m hoping to raise $3,600 so that I can give each of them a Hero Bag for Christmas!

 Since I don't run a nonprofit with my mom yet, I could use help from caring people like you to make that happen too.
 My main focus right now is homeless veterans, but I also want to help other homeless people.
 When I get this project going and get a nonprofit, I can do both.
 We’ll need at least $3,000 to submit our 501(c)(3) application and pay the legal fees that go along with it.

 Thank you so much for your support.
 I appreciate your interest in my desire to help veterans in Maryland, the District of Columbia and Virginia!